-RE is delivered weekly and follows the Essex Agreed Syllabus.
+RE lessons follow the Essex Agreed Syllabus.

 Pupils participate in two lessons of PE each week and learn skills in gymnastics, dance, swimming, athletics and a variety of team and ball games.
 Specialist teachers are invited to deliver some of these lessons throughout the year.

 Homework is used to consolidate learning or to explore an upcoming topic.
 Pupils are expected to practise times tables and reading at home, as well as learning or investigating spelling rules and patterns.
 They are also given a piece of Maths and English homework each week.
 Holiday homework projects are also set during the year which link to the topics in each year group.

 During the year we hold several special themed weeks.
 These have included History Week, Enterprise Week, Multicultural Week and Wellbeing Week.
 This is not a finite list and we are always looking for exciting themes to further boost our curriculum.